Digital-Defiance/AzureNeuralVoiceUI/README.md

 Next you should be able to type into the box and press enter to hear your speech, or click the Speak button.

 Shift+Enter will prevent the text from clearing itself.

+The application is also resident in the task bar.
+Right click it and select "Open" or "Exit".
+"Open" will bring the application back to the foreground and prepare it for text input into the box.
+You should be able to immediately start typing, press enter, and have your speech heard.